-The Simple Network Time Protocol, SNTP (RFC 2030), is a subset of the Network Time Protocol that allows operation in a stateless remote procedure call mode or multicast mode.
-It is not a new protocol but just a subset of NTP.
+The Simple Network Time Protocol, SNTP (RFC 2030), is an adaptation of the Network Time Protocol that allows operation in a stateless remote procedure call mode or multicast mode.
 It is intended for environments when the full NTP implementation is not needed or is not justified.
 The intention is that SNTP be used at the ends of the synchronization subnet (high strata) rather than for synchronizing time servers.